|

 Daniel Shapiro, MD, Director of Clinical Microbiology Laboratory at the Lahey Clinic, in Burlington, MA spoke on The Future of Clinical Microbiology: Or is it Clinical Chemistry? on May 5, 2005.
 An audience of eighty-seven microbiologists and other scientists attended the meeting at Vinny Testa's in Dedham, MA.
 He addressed the current and future role of molecular testing.
 Will such testing be a part of chemistry or microbiology?
 This is real question to microbiologists, as microbiological tests are rapidly being replaced by molecular biology.

-Dr. Shapiro began with an overview of the history of bacteriology identification methods.
 The clinical microbiology laboratory differs dramatically from clinical chemistry and hematology laboratories, he said.
 Microbiologists are dealing with living organisms with specific growth requirements.
 Identification frequently requires taking a probabilistic approach, where speed and accuracy tradeoffs are more obvious than with chemical tests.
 For any given hospital patient, chemistry and hematology laboratory work is completed when it is reported to physicians.
 However, for cultured sites, many procedures are done on a single original specimen.

 From 1900-1945, identification was accomplished by a combination of physiological and biochemical tests, such as fermentation.
 Taxonomy and identification were not yet standardized.
 Gram negative organisms for example, were identified as Bacterium or Bacillus.
 Such "lumping" or "splitting" continue to be an issue in taxonomy to this day.
 By the mid 20th century, computers classified bacteria numerically using the results of biochemistry and morphological characteristics to assist in their identification using probabilities and probability charts.
 Dr. Shapiro then showed examples of such numerical methods and an identification matrix.
 An intuitive prior knowledge is required in order to be able to accurately interpret such probability concepts in conjunction with the likelihood of certain isolates occurring.
 Neither chemists nor hematologists have this experience.